Once You Find Your Home, Let Your Realtor Help You Determine The Right Price & Make An Offer

 Contrary to what most buyers tend to believe, lowballing a seller will not help them purchase a home for a cheaper price.
 Many sellers get offended and become very difficult to negotiate with after receiving an extremely low offer. *We have seen many sellers reject low offers OR spitefully counter back just a few dollars less than listing price.

 Review The Property Condition Disclosures

 The PCD will entail any issues the property has had or changes the owner has made to the property since their ownership.
-In some states, sellers do not have to disclosure anything to a buyer but in the great state of MS it is required a seller provide a PCD to all potential buyers.
-If a property owner has not occupied the property or if the property is bank owned, sometimes a PCD is not provided or if it is, it is not well filled out.
+In some states, sellers do not have to disclose anything to a buyer, but in the great state of MS, it is required a seller provide a PCD to all potential buyers.
+If a property owner has not occupied the property or if the property is bank owned, sometimes a PCD is not provided, or if it is, it is not well filled out.
 A property owner can only disclose what they know to be true.
-A bank and or a owner who only rented a property they are selling may not know everything that was fixed or changed during their ownership.
+A bank and or an owner who only rented a property they are selling may not know everything that was fixed or changed during their ownership.

 Deposit Earnest Money

-This is also known as “good faith money”.
-It is basically a deposit the buyer puts down within 3 days after both the seller and buyer have signed the offer and the property is officially “under contract”.
+This is also known as “good faith money.”
+It is basically a deposit the buyer puts down within 3 days after both the seller and buyer have signed the offer and the property is officially “under contract.”
 The earnest money is refunded to the buyer at closing.
-Typically, the only way a buyer may loose their earnest money, is if they break the contract for an illegitimate reason.
+Typically, the only way a buyer may lose their earnest money is if they break the contract for an illegitimate reason.